 Participating practices offer comprehensive family planning counseling which begins by asking the One Key Question regarding pregnancy intention in the coming year.
-Women who tell their providers they do not want to become pregnant in the coming year have access to all contraception options including immediate access to LARC.
-Women who wish to become pregnant receive pre-conception counseling and services to support healthy pregnancies.
+People who tell their providers they do not want to become pregnant in the coming year have access to all contraception options including immediate access to LARC.
+People who wish to become pregnant receive preconception counseling and services to support healthy pregnancies.

 Building Community Referrals

-Each participating WHI practice develops agreements with at least 2 community-based organizations to see their referred patients within one week, however long their waitlist for new patients may be.
+Each participating Pregnancy Intention Initiative practice develops agreements with at least 2 community-based organizations to see their referred patients within one week, however long their waitlist for new patients may be.
 This helps ensure that people most at-risk of unintended pregnancy have fast access to effective contraception.
-Each participating WHI specialty practice also makes an agreement with a primary care practice to accept patients who don't have a primary care provider.
+Each participating Pregnancy Intention Initiative specialty practice also makes an agreement with a primary care practice to accept patients who don't have a primary care provider.

 Pregnancy Intention Initiative Payments for Enhanced Screening and Care

-The Women's Health Initiative payments are part of the move from fee-for-service to funding for value-based care.
+The Pregnancy Intention Initiative payments are part of the move from fee-for-service to funding for value-based care.
 Three payments support Specialty Health practices in the additional training and work and new workflows that are part of the Initiative.